Boorda/DaRT2/README.md

 ### Description
 DaRT is a graphical interface for the BattlEye RCon protocol which can be used for ArmA 2, ArmA 3, and DayZ.

-DaRT2 is the exact same functionality only with a new WPF interface.
+DaRT2 (This Repo) is the exact same functionality only with a new WPF interface.

 It utilizes the [BattleNET](https://github.com/marceldev89/BattleNET) library by [marceldev89](https://github.com/marceldev89).